premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-55. When does the thread finish its execution?Explain with an example?
+55. When does the thread finish its execution?Explain with an example?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)